Machu Picchu 320 articles

 Machu Picchu: Which is the best tourist circuit?

-Since 2024 there are 10 entrance tickets to Machu Picchu and 3 tourist circuits.
-These offer different tours of the archaeological site.
-Circuit 1 allows a route through the upper part to the viewpoint of the Guardian’s House.
-Circuit 2 offers a route through the religious and urban sector of the Inca citadel, the most classic route.
-Circuit 3 offers a route through royal temples in the lower part of the Inca site.
-Circuit 2 is definitely the best option because it allows a more complete visit with a classic photo included.
-However, the other circuits also offer worthwhile experiences.
+To choose the best option, you should know that there are 10 types of Machu Picchu entrance tickets divided into three tourist circuits.
+These offer tours with different perspectives of the archaeological site.
+Circuit 1 allows a route through the upper part to the Guardian’s House viewpoint.
+Circuit 2 allows a route through the religious and urban sector of the Inca citadel, the most classic route.
+Circuit 3 offers a route through royal temples in the lower part of the Inca site, along with the mountains.
+There is definitely no single circuit that can be the best, but the ones that offer the most immersive experiences are Circuits 2 and 3, each with different perspectives.
+Discover why they are your best option and be amazed by each of the available routes.
 Learn more!

 Machu Picchu Inca Citadel